Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Proposed Approach

 As in ConvPoint, in our \emph{convolutional composite layer} we randomly sample each output point $y\in Q$ from the input point cloud $P$, and define the convolution windows $X_y$ by nearest neighbors.
 This choice guarantees that all the windows contain the same number of points, making point convolution more efficient and easier to implement.

-\textbf{Spatial Function.} Inspired by~\cite{HuguesKPConv, AtzmonPCNNEO}, we implement the spatial function $s$ using a Radial Basis Function Network (RBFN) with $M$ centers, which in principle has the same approximation capability of MLPs~\cite{park1991universal} but depends on fewer hyperparameters.
-Similarly to the filters $g_{ij}$ in point-convolutional layers~\eqref{eq:convolution}, the $K$ components of the spatial function take as input the relative position of each point $x\in X_y$ with respect to the location of the output point $y$.
+\textbf{Spatial Function.} Inspired by KPConv~\cite{HuguesKPConv}, we implement the spatial function $s$ using a Radial Basis Function Network (RBFN) with $M$ centers, which in principle has the same approximation capability of MLPs~\cite{park1991universal} but depends on fewer hyperparameters.
+Similarly to the filters $g_{ij}$ in point-convolutional layers~\eqref{eq:convolution}, the $K$ components of the spatial function take as input the relative position $(x-y)$ of each point $x\in X_y$ with respect to the location of the output point $y$.
 We define the $k$-th component of $s$ as:

-where $v_{km}$ are learnable parameters, for $k \in\{1, ..., K\}$.
-We employ a Gaussian function $h(r) = \exp(r^2/2\sigma^2)$, where $r = \Vert(x-y) - c_m\Vert$, $\sigma$ is a hyperparameter common to all RBFs as in~\cite{AtzmonPCNNEO}.
-The position of the centers $\{c_m\}$ is learned during training.
-The spatial function can be expressed as a multiplication between a weight matrix $V=(v_{km})$ and the matrix $H$, which contain the RBF output $h(\Vert(x-y) - c_m\Vert)$ for each point $x\in X_y$ and RBF center $c_m$ for $m\in\{1,\ldots,M\}$, as shown in Fig. \ref{fig:composite-vs-kpconv}(a).
-Thus, the spatial function compresses the spatial information by projecting each column of $H$ to a $K$-dimensional space, where $K<M$ is a hyperparameter.
+where $v_{km}$ are learnable parameters, for $k \in\{1, ..., K\}$, and $h(r) = \exp(r^2/2\sigma^2)$, denotes a Gaussian function where $r = \Vert(x-y) - c_m\Vert$.
+Similarly to~\cite{AtzmonPCNNEO}, $\sigma$ is a hyperparameter common to all RBFs, and the position of the centers $\{c_m\}$ is learned during training.
+Let us define the matrix which allows us to express the spatial function $s$ as a the product between a weight matrix $V=(v_{km})$ and $H$, as shown in Figure \ref{fig:composite-vs-kpconv}(a).
+The spatial function compresses each column of $H$ to a $K$-dimensional vector, where the hyperparameter $K$ is defined independently from the number of centers $M$ of the RBFN, and we only assume that $K<M$.